How Alaskan Cruises Differ From Caribbean Cruises (Hint: It’s NOT Just Colder)

 Excursions Run Expensive

 Part of the big appeal of Alaska is seeing scenery and nature that you just won’t see back home.
 It’s popular to book an excursion that will allow you to do things that are impossible anywhere else.
-Things like kayaking near a glacier or going whale watching are popular.
+Imagine doing things like kayaking near a glacier or going whale watching.

-We do recommend people do some of these excursions, but you should know that they will likely be more expensive than you’re used to seeing.
+We do recommend people do some of these excursions (after all, you can’t see a glacier back home), but you should know that they will likely be more expensive than you’re used to seeing.

 It’s not unusual for these day trips to run into the hundreds of dollars.
 There are a few less expensive options here and there that are usually simple bus or walking tours.
 However, in general excursions seem to start at around $150 per person and go up from there.